mananahmed/con-civ/2017-spring/README.md

 Manifesto of the 121, 1960) and Gillo Pontecorvo, *The Battle of Algiers* (1966)

 !!!
-Second Core Connect Meeting (Time TBA)
+Second Connected Core Meeting (Time TBA)

 ### Mon, May 1